-Deutsche Bank shares rise as 18,000 global job cuts begin
+Deutsche Bank shares rise after shake-up to cut 18,000 jobs

-SYDNEY/HONG KONG (Reuters) - Deutsche Bank (DBKGn.DE) shares rose on Monday as it launched one of the biggest overhauls of its investment bank since the financial crisis by cutting 18,000 jobs around the world, starting the day with cuts in Asia.
+FRANKFURT/SYDNEY/HONG KONG (Reuters) - Deutsche Bank (DBKGn.DE) shares rose on Monday as it launched one of the biggest overhauls of its investment bank since the financial crisis by cutting 18,000 jobs around the world, starting the day with cuts in Asia.

 The lender announced the job losses on Sunday as part of a restructuring plan that will cost 7.4 billion euros ($8.3 billion) and see it undo years of work that had aimed to make its investment bank a major force on Wall Street.